 Under the LLC Agreement, Authentic Brands is managed by the Company.
 Except as otherwise specifically required under the LLC Agreement, the Company has full and complete control of all affairs of Authentic Brands.
 The Company manages and control all business activities and operations of Authentic Brands and control the day-to-day management of the business of Authentic Brands and its subsidiaries.
-In addition, the LLC Agreement provides, among other things, that the holders of the Common Units (other than the Company and its subsidiaries) have the right to require Authentic Brands to redeem all or a portion of such Common Units, together with the cancellation of an equal number of shares of Class B Common Stock, or a corresponding amount of cash, in each case contributed to Authentic Brands by the Company, provided that the Company may elect to effect a direct exchange of such cash or the Class A Common Units in lieu of any such redemption, all in accordance with the terms and subject to certain restrictions set forth in the LLC Agreement.
+In addition, the LLC Agreement provides, among other things, that the holders of the Common Units (other than the Company and its subsidiaries) have the right to require Authentic Brands to redeem all or a portion of such Common Units, together with the cancellation of an equal number of shares of Class B Common Stock, for an equal number of shares of Class A Common Stock, or a corresponding amount of cash, in each case contributed to Authentic Brands by the Company, provided that the Company may elect to effect a direct exchange of such cash or the Class A Common Stock for such Common Units in lieu of any such redemption, all in accordance with the terms and subject to certain restrictions set forth in the LLC Agreement.